sbose78/app-stak-devfile/stacks/nodejs-postgres/README.md

 ### Outer loop
-The stack's outer loop guidance is present in the `deploy` section of meta.yaml
+The stack's outer loop guidance is present in the `deploy` section of in the devfile.yaml